THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 Marble Mountains (Ngu Hanh Son) is a cluster of five unusual limestone and marble green peaks, dramatically rising from the flat landscape of a 200-year-old settlement.
 Completely surrounded by the Non Nuoc Stone craft village, home of ancient stone factories and marble sculptures shops, the hills dominate from afar the coastal area of East Vietnam Sea.

-This is one of the most popular day trips from Da Nang, as the Marble Mountains can be found only 9 km away.
-And they are not just a tourist destination, but also a pilgrimage site.
+This is one of the most popular day trips from Da Nang, as the Marble Mountains can be found only 9 km away, on the outskirts of the city.
+And the pretty awkward land formations are not just a mere tourist destination, but also a pilgrimage site.

 Thuy Son / Marble Mountains Map, Copyright © Cooltourismical.com